Icepenguins101/charms-bar-port/README.md

 <br />
 <br />
 Q: When I open the Start menu in Windows 10 the charms clock is not visible, why is that?<br />
-A: This is an issue I cannot fix without embedding it into Explorer itself or signing a certificate.<!--
+A: This is an issue I cannot fix without embedding it into Explorer itself or signing a certificate.
 <br />
 <br />
-Q: How can I create my custom Charms Bar theme?<br />
+Q: Can I fork this repository to release your work now?<br />
-A: TBA...-->
+A: No. You can only fork it to make changes and released developer builds are not to be used for local purposes.
 <br />
 <br />
 Q: I have found a bug.
 Can you fix it?<br />